SW5W02 - Social Work Practice Learning 1 (2019/20)

 Prior learning requirements

-Successful completion of module SW4006 (Readiness for Practice module)
+Successful completion of module SW4006 (Communication, Skills and Values module)

 The student will undertake a minimum of 70 days within the agency under the direct supervision of a practice educator who will allocate work in relation to the Professional Capabilities Framework (PCF) qualifying level.
 A planned induction should be provided to the student and learning activities should include: